reckel-jm/cantara-webpage/content/contribute/_index.en.md

 * [OpenDoors](https://www.opendoors.de/): A Christian organization helping persecuted Christians all over the world.
 * [Missioneswerk Werner Heukelbach](https://www.heukelbach.org/): A missionary organization for sharing the gospel in Germany.
-* [Support Ukraine](https://savelife.in.ua/en/) by donating to NGOs, the Red Cross or other Ukrainian organizations, and help the country and its people to preserve its freedom and existence!

 Thank you for your help!